Do you need wellness resources?

 - A New Zealand lawyer dealing with anxiety

 CPLED students have access to a variety of health and wellness supports, some through their law society and some from community resources.
-For the supports in your area, click on the provincial links below.
+For support in your area, click on the provincial links below.

 Students with articles and lawyers registered with the Law Society of Manitoba: